-Adorn your hallway with foliage
+18. Adorn your hallway with foliage

 Use delicate herb wreaths decorations to add further delicate fragrance.
 And why not throw some fairy lights into the mix to add an extra bit of Christmas sparkle?

 Your guests will have dressed up so make sure your home is adequately attired too.
-A striking arrangement of foliage above the dining table will add a sense of occasion – easy to do you can simply bend some pliable twigs, such as willow, and fasten with garden twine.
-For further visual impact fill large glass vessels with seasonal foliage and berries.
-Accessorise with a cluster of tapered candles for added drama.
+A striking arrangement of foliage above the dining table will add a sense of occasion.
+It'll also free up the table of any decoration so you have plenty of space for food and drink.

-Create a glamorous bar
+22. Turn a dresser into a glamorous bar

 Convert an existing storage space or dresser into a drinks station.
 Here, wallpaper-lined walls and glass fronted doors create a dazzling display space for coloured glassware and a selection of everyone's favourite seasonal tipples.

-Dress a console table for a buffet
+23. Dress a console table for a buffet